-- 4.4.5 American Recovery and Reinvestment Act of 2009 - 4.4.5.1 All payments to the Contractor are conditioned on compliance with the provisions below and all other applicable provisions of the American Recovery and Reinvestment Act of 2009 (ARRA). - 4.4.5.2 The Contractor shall offer Indian Enrollees the option to choose an Indian health care Provider as a Primary Care Provider if the Contractor has an Indian Primary Care Provider in its network that has capacity to provide such services; - 4.4.5.3 The Contractor shall demonstrate that it has sufficient access to Indian Health Care Providers to ensure access to Covered Services for Indian Enrollees; - 4.4.5.4 The Contractor shall make prompt payment to Indian Health Care Providers; - 4.4.5.5 The Contractor shall reimburse an Indian Health Provider at least the full encounter rate or FFS rate established by the Department for that Provider, regardless of whether the Provider is an Affiliated Provider. - 4.4.5.6 The Contractor shall pay non-network Indian Health Care Providers that are FQHCs for the provision of services to an Indian Enrollee at a rate equal to the rate that the Contractor would pay to a network FQHC that is not an Indian Health Care Provider. - 4.4.6 Suspension of Payments
+- 4.4.5 American Recovery and Reinvestment Act of 2009 - 4.4.5.1 All payments to the Contractor are conditioned on compliance with the provisions below and all other applicable provisions of the American Recovery and Reinvestment Act of 2009 (ARRA). - 4.4.5.2 The Contractor shall offer Indian Enrollees the option to choose an Indian Health Care Provider as a Primary Care Provider if the Contractor has an Indian Primary Care Provider in its network that has capacity to provide such services; - 4.4.5.3 The Contractor shall demonstrate that it has sufficient access to Indian Health Care Providers to ensure access to Covered Services for Indian Enrollees; - 4.4.5.4 The Contractor shall make prompt payment to Indian Health Care Providers; - 4.4.5.5 The Contractor shall pay Indian Health Care Providers, whether participating in the network or not, for covered items and services provided to Indian Enrollees who are eligible to receive services from the Indian Health Care Providers either at a negotiated rate between the Contractor and the Indian Health Care Provider, or if there is no negotiated rate, at a rate no less than the level and amount of payment that would be made if the Provider were not an Indian Health Care ProviderThe Contractor shall pay non-network Indian Health Care Providers that are FQHCs for the provision of services to an Indian Enrollee at a rate equal to the rate that the Contractor would pay to a network FQHC that is not an Indian Health Care Provider.

-4.4.6.1 The Department may suspend payments to Demonstration Plans in accordance with 42 C.F.R. § 455.23, et seq. and 130 CMR 450, et seq. as determined necessary or appropriate by Illinois.
+- 4.4.5.6 The Contractor shall not impose enrollment fees, premiums, or similar charges on Indian Enrollees served by an Indian Health Care Provider or through referral under contract health services. - 4.4.6 Suspension of Payments - 4.4.6.1 The Department may suspend payments to Demonstration Plans in accordance with 42 C.F.R. § 455.23, et seq. and 130 CMR 450, et seq. as determined necessary or appropriate by Illinois.

-4.5 Transitions between Rate Cells and Risk Score Changes
+4.5 Transitions Between Rate Cells and Risk Score Changes